lefti/wot/README.md

 !!!! everything else needs to be moved to some backup location or removed

 4. Launch the JSGME
-5. There is a profile included (furs.mep), you can load it from "Tasks..."
+5. There is a profile included (furs.mep), you can load it from "Tasks...", it will install all my mods (its most of them)

-6. Program support multiple uploads (Ctrl+click and press the arrow)
+Program supports multiple uploads (Ctrl+click and press the arrow)

 TROUBLESHOOTING
 ===============